Isaiah Saville

-Isaiah Saville (born September 21, 2000) is an American professional ice hockey goaltender for the Greenville Swamp Rabbits of the ECHL while under contract to the Ontario Reign of the American Hockey League (AHL).
+Isaiah Saville (born September 21, 2000) is an American professional ice hockey goaltender for the Colorado Eagles of the American Hockey League (AHL).
 Saville was selected 135th overall in the fifth round of the 2019 NHL entry draft by the Vegas Golden Knights, playing parts of three seasons in their organization.
 He previously played junior in the North American Hockey League (NAHL) with the Minnesota Magicians and the United States Hockey League (USHL) with the Tri-City Storm, as well as NCAA collegiate hockey with the Omaha Mavericks.

 Playing career

 Saville began his youth career in his hometown of Anchorage, before entering the North American junior system with the Colorado Thunderbirds of the Tier 1 Elite Hockey League (T1EHL) in 2016.

 He then joined the Minnesota Magicians of the Tier II North American Hockey League (NAHL) for the 2017–18 season, before moving to the Tri-City Storm of the Tier I United States Hockey League (USHL) for 2018–19.
 During his brief tenure in Tri-City, Saville was named USHL Goaltender of the Year and won the Dave Peterson Award from USA Hockey, ultimately leading the Storm to their second Anderson Cup regular-season title.
-At the conclusion of his time in Tri-City, Saville was drafted in the fifth round of the 2019 NHL Entry Draft by the Vegas Golden Knights.
+At the conclusion of his time in Tri-City, Saville was drafted in the fifth round of the 2019 NHL entry draft by the Vegas Golden Knights.

 Saville played three seasons of collegiate hockey at the University of Nebraska at Omaha.
 In his time with the Mavericks, Saville posted a career .907 save percentage and 2.78 goals against average, being named to the National Collegiate Hockey Conference (NCHC) honorable mention All-Star team for 2020–21.

 Saville signed his three-year entry-level contract with Vegas on March 18, 2022, and joined Vegas' American Hockey League (AHL) affiliate, the Henderson Silver Knights, shortly thereafter.

 Saville was recalled by the Golden Knights multiple times during the 2023–24 season due to injuries, dressing as the backup to Logan Thompson and Jiri Patera; however, he did not appear in any games.

 After missing the entire 2024–25 season due to injury, Saville signed a one-year contract with the Ontario Reign, the AHL affiliate of the Los Angeles Kings, on July 17, 2025.

+Saville played a lone season within the Reign organization before leaving as a free agent and signing a one-year AHL contract for the 2026–27 season with fellow pacific divisional club, the Colorado Eagles, on September 14, 2026.